How can you support the Rampart Library District?

 Friends of the Florissant Library

 The Friends of the Florissant Library is a group of dedicated volunteers who support the Florissant Library and the District.
 They volunteer at library programs, raise money through book sales, provide books and other materials and are available whenever help is needed.
-They sponsor a Children’s Winter Fun Day at the library every February and hold a Book, Bake and Plant Sale every June.
-The Friends meet at the Florissant Library at 1:30 p.m. every other month beginning in January.
-Twice a year the meeting begins at noon for a potluck lunch.
+They sponsor a children’s Winter Fun Day at the library every February and hold a Book, Bake and Plant Sale every June.
+The Friends meet at the Florissant Library at 1:30 p.m. quarterly beginning in January.
 If you are interested in being part of this community group, please call the Florissant Library at 748-3939 for more information.

 Be a Volunteer